History

 Status

-The wreck shows signs of degredation caused by teredo navalis and other marine borers.
-Normally, teredo navalis cannot survive in the Schlei fjord due to the low salinity, but in the later summer months the salinity rises to critical levels, so there can be an influx of marine borers in rare occurences, which are not necessarily recent.
+The wreck shows signs of degredation caused by shipworm (teredo navalis) and other marine borers.
+Normally, the shipworm cannot survive in the Schlei Fjord due to the low salinity, but in the later summer months the salinity rises to higher levels, so there can be an influx of marine borers in rare occurrences, which are not necessarily recent.

 The site is also subject to a change due to erosion and sedimentation, so the state of preservation is monitored by the ALSH in cooperation with AMLA divers at regular intervals.